ericf/open-marriage/README.md

 An easy way to start working with the project is to click the button below which will clone this project and deploy a working app to Heroku, all pre-configured and ready to roll!
-Of course you'll need to make some major altar-ations :)
+Of course you'll need to make some major altar-ations.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/ericf/open-marriage)